Phantom vibration syndrome

 Phantom vibration syndrome or phantom ringing syndrome is the perception that one's mobile phone is vibrating or ringing when it is not.
-Other terms for this concept include ringxiety (a portmanteau of ring and anxiety), fauxcellarm (a portmanteau of "faux" /fo͜ʊ/ meaning "fake" or "false" and "cellphone" and "alarm" pronounced similarly to "false alarm") and phonetom (a portmanteau of phone and phantom) and phantom phone signals.
-According to Michael Rothberg, the term is not a syndrome, but is better characterised as a tactile hallucination since the brain perceives a sensation that is not actually present.
+Other terms for this concept include ringxiety (a portmanteau of ring and anxiety), fauxcellarm (a portmanteau of "faux" /foʊ/ meaning "fake" or "false" and "cellphone" and "alarm" pronounced similarly to "false alarm"), phonetom (a portmanteau of phone and phantom) and phantom phone signals.
+According to Michael Rothberg, it is not a syndrome, but is better characterised as a tactile hallucination since the brain perceives a sensation that is not actually present.
 WebMD published an article on phantom vibration syndrome with Rothberg as a source.
 Several other articles have been published in 2010s, including in NPR, Bustle, CBS News, and Psychology Today.

 Phantom ringing may be experienced while taking a shower, watching television, or using a noisy device.
 Humans are particularly sensitive to auditory tones between 1,000 and 6,000 hertz, and basic mobile phone ringtones often fall within this range.
 Phantom vibrations develop after carrying a cell phone set to use vibrating alerts.
-Researcher Michelle Drouin found that almost 9 of 10 undergraduates at her college experienced phantom vibrations.
+Researcher Michelle Drouin found that almost 9 out of 10 undergraduates at her college experienced phantom vibrations.